joelwhiteswan/Swan/README.md

 5. The bookmaker's website will consistently format data such as horse names and odds, making them easy to identify within the website's HTML structure.
 6. To access the protected /odds endpoint, users must register and log in to obtain a JWT token.
 7. To request odds via the /odds endpoint, API users must provide a valid event URL.
-8. The authentication and authorization process will use JSON Web Tokens (JWT), which will be stored as cookies int the browser to ensure a seamless login and logout experience for users.
+8. The authentication and authorization process will use JSON Web Tokens (JWT), which will be stored as a cookie in the browser to ensure a seamless login and logout experience for users.

 ## Tech Stack